-Harry Douglas Pepler was born in Eastbourne, Sussex, to a Quaker family.
+Harry Douglas Pepler was born in Sussex.
+He changed his name to Hilary on his conversion to Roman Catholicism.
 He became a social worker for London County Council, and assisted the development of the first school meals service.

 Through living in Hammersmith he met Edward Johnston, Eric Gill and Frank Brangwyn.
-It was here he set up the Hampshire House Workshops, an organisation set up after the Toynbee Hall model and which aimed to improve the prospects of working men.
+It was here he set up the Hampshire House Workshops and developed his interest in crafts.
 After Gill and Johnston moved to Ditchling, Pepler wrote to Johnston:

 Can you think of any work I can do in Ditchling?
 We want an excuse to follow the prophet (you) into the wilderness.

-He was a founder member of the Guild but differed with Gill on the approach to it – their friendship suffered a blow after Gill resigned and left for Wales in 1924.
-Their relationship was never mended, despite Pepler’s son David marrying Gill’s daughter Betty (a marriage which Gill did not favour).
+He was a founder member of the Guild but differed with Gill on the approach to it.
 After being expelled from the Guild in 1934 he moved the Press from the Common to the village and renamed it Ditchling Press in 1937.